 SE in the context of engineered systems (ES) is the primary scope for the SEBoK, though general systems concepts are also discussed in Part 2.
 The SEBoK also covers considerations for the disciplines of software engineering and project management, which are strongly intertwined with the practice of SE (see Part 6).

 None

 None

-< Return to Table of Contents | Parent Article | Next Article >
+< Return to Table of Contents | Parent Article | Next Article > SEBoK v.
+2.2, released 15 May 2020

 Introduction to the SEBoK